kmmanoj96/vulnerable-apis/README.md

 # Setup

-## Out of the box
+## If, Out of the box
 `docker pull kmmanoj/vulnerable-apis`

-## Else
-## Build the application as docker image
+## Else, Build the application as docker image
-`docker build -t vulnerable-apis .`
+`docker build -t kmmanoj/vulnerable-apis .`

-## Run the application as docker container
+## Then, Run the application as docker container
-`docker run --name vuln-api-instance --rm -it -p 5000:5000 vulnerable-apis`
+`docker run --name vuln-api-instance --rm -it -p 5000:5000 kmmanoj/vulnerable-apis`

 ## Using util